mutualmobile/MMProgressHUD/README.md

 3. `errorImage` - The error image you would like to use for error situations.
 The default image is a white 'X'.
 4. `confirmationMessage` - A message to be displayed to the user when a cancelable HUD action is displayed.
 6. `presentationStyle` - The behavior animation the HUD performs when presenting and dismissing itself.
-7. `glowColor` - The glow color the HUD emits during cancellation confirmation.
+7. `glowColor` - The glow color the HUD emits while in the cancellation confirmation state.
 8. `progressStyle` - The style that the HUD inherits when the HUD is in determinate progress state.

 ##Anatomy